lionffl/trybe/README.md

-Here you will find the exercises of the Web Development Course from Trybe
+Here you will find my answers for the exercises of the Web Development Course from Trybe

 @About Trybe